-Due to the lack of awareness and knowledge of CVI among providers, and the lack of CVI training in university TVI preparation programs, you will want to include ongoing training on cortical visual impairment.
-You can add this to the IEP under Support for School Personnel.
-When you specify CVI training for the educational team, it is exactly that – it is for the entire team and cannot target individual team members, such as TVI or new team members.
+Due to the lack of awareness, education and knowledge of CVI among providers, and the absence of CVI training in university TVI preparation programs, you will want to include Ongoing training on cortical visual impairment.
+This goes in the IEP under Supports for School Personnel.
+When you specify CVI training for the educational team, it is exactly that – it is for the entire team and cannot target individual team members, such as a TVI or new team members.

 Speaking of CVI training, we all know that every student with CVI should have an IEP team member who is CVI Endorsed.
 You can make this request to the student’s IEP team.
 If the entire team needs support around CVI training, check out Perkins’ CVI Hub, which offers CVI training for school districts.

 About Accommodations and Modifications

 Many accommodations and modifications are directly related to the CVI ten characteristics (Roman-Lantzy).
 These are listed under the Program Accommodations/Modifications section in the IEP.
 A good standard is one objective (or goal) for each “unresolved” CVI characteristic (do not include the visual reflex characteristic).

 Remember that “accommodation” is not a synonym for “goal.”
 Accommodations are different than IEP goals and objectives.
 Accommodations are meant to ensure that work is designed to meet a student’s current level of ability in these areas (present).
 Goals and Objectives are to help him move beyond his current ability in these areas (future).